Manuel González Flores: Presidency

 Under González, Mexico re-established relations with European powers (Britain, France, Germany), which was an important means to offset U.S. power in Mexico as well as gain access to European capital.
 Mexican relations with Great Britain were renewed, once Mexico recognized the long-standing British bond debt from the Conservative government.
 The considerable sum of £11.5 million would be a drain on the empty national treasury, with the announcement coming during a financial downturn in Mexico.
-This concession provoked protests from the Mexican congress, and riots in the capital put down forcefully and brutally, damaging González's reputation.
+This concession provoked protests from Congress, and riots in the capital put down forcefully and brutally, damaging González's reputation.
 Aiding in the economic expansion of Mexico was the founding of the Banco Nacional de México, with French bankers playing an important role.
 The preference for ties with Europe was reinforced with Mexico's adoption on 20 December 1882, of the metric system of measurements, created under French emperor Napoleon, rather than the British/U.S. measurements.

-During his administration, the railway from Mexico City to the border city of Paso del Norte (current Ciudad Juárez) was constructed, a key factor in U.S. investment in Mexico and ending the deliberate policy of keeping the U.S. at bay through the obstacle of the northern desert.
+During his administration, the railway from Mexico City to the border city of Paso del Norte (modern-day Ciudad Juárez) was constructed, a key factor in U.S. investment in Mexico and ending the deliberate policy of keeping the U.S. at bay through the obstacle of the northern desert.
 Lerdo had delayed the railway expansion northward, saying "Between weakness and strength the desert."
 Along with the expansion of the railway network, Mexico inaugurated its first submarine cable.

 In 1882, he issued nickel coins, replacing silver coinage, which produced the inflation rate and prompted the devaluation of the currency, provoking riots on 21 December 1883.
 With his characteristic valor, he appeared before the rioters, actually receiving cheers before he finished speaking.

 During his term, the Constitution of 1857 was amended to remove the right of succession to the presidency from the office of president of the Supreme Court, which was how both Benito Juárez and Sebastián Lerdo de Tejada had come to the presidency.
 Instead, the president of the Senate was named next in succession, or the president of the Permanent Commission, in the event that the Senate was in recess.

 At the end of his full four-year term, he stepped down from presidency and was succeeded by Porfirio Díaz, who had not been re-elected to consecutive terms as president, but following the González interregnum, Díaz would remain in power until ousted in 1911 with the outbreak of the Mexican Revolution in 1910.
 Díaz's denigration of González's achievements as president and the charges of corruption have led to his basic eclipse in Mexican history.
 His biographer Don M. Coerver's full scholarly study of his presidency is an exception.